BMW motorcycle battery testing, removal, trickle charging, and jump-starting.

-A lead acid battery can produce hydrogen gas.
+A lead-acid battery can produce hydrogen gas.
 It is extremely explosive.
-One must use procedures to insure safe operation around a battery.
+One must use procedures to ensure safe operation around a battery.
 Here are a few tips.

-If one removes the positive (ungrounded) cable first and accidentally allows the tool to touch a ground, sparks will fly.
+Sparks will fly if one removes the positive (ungrounded) cable and accidentally allows the tool to touch the ground.
 If some circuit is drawing current, then a spark can occur when the cable is lifted away from the battery.
-For that reason it is best to always first remove the cable that is grounded and that is usually the negative one.
+For that reason, it is best to first remove the grounded wire, which is usually the negative one.
 It is always the negative one on a BMW motorcycle.
 One should remove it at the ground end, not the battery end.
 Any spark will then be away from the potentially explosive gasses of the battery.

 Connecting the charger is also dangerous.
-I suggest connecting it while the charger is unplugged and/or turned off.
-I like to flash the two clamps together first to see that they don’t spark.
+I suggest connecting it while the charger is unplugged and turned off.
+I like to first flash the two clamps to see that they don’t spark.
 I have been surprised more than once in 45 years of doing this.
-Don’t worry, at least with the older analog type charger, you won’t damage it by a fast flash.
-On the new “smart chargers” one would damage the electronics.
-Check the clamps once they are on the battery terminals by wiggling them a bit before turning the charger on.
-If your charger has a lower setting, always use it first to check for a low current flow.
+Don’t worry; at least with the older analog type charger, you won’t damage it with a fast flash.
+On the new “smart chargers,” one would damage the electronics.
+Check the clamps once they are on the battery terminals by wiggling them a bit before turning on the charger.
+If your charger has a lower setting, always use it first to check for low current flow.
 I like to start with the Variac set at zero.

 Frequent battery inspection

 This one is simple.
 Inspect the terminal connections for corrosion and frayed wires.
-Make sure that it is fastened down securely.
+Make sure that it is mechanically fastened down securely.
 Take a look at the level of the acid.
 Do not allow the acid level to be above the line or the plate.
-If the acid level is too high the battery has a greater chance to boil over and onto the frame.
+If the acid level is too high, the battery has a greater chance of boiling over and onto the frame.
 I highly recommend using dielectric grease on the terminals.
 Any type of grease is better than dry.
 Vaseline would work well too.
-More about this grease issue below.

 Battery removal, /2 (late 55 thru 69)